AlexPl292/IdeaVim-EasyMotion/README.md

 #### AceJump mapping

-For the proper work, the mappings of IdeaVim-EasyMotion should be executed instead of AceJump mappings.
+For it to work properly, the mappings of IdeaVim-EasyMotion should be executed instead of AceJump mappings.
 This plugin maps the shortcuts of AceJump to the corresponding actions in IdeaVim-EasyMotion to improve the experience of AceJump users.
 You can disable this feature by